reconfigurable-ml-pipeline/InfAdapter/README.md

     - It also forks a QueueProcess having access to request queue.

 - ### QueueProcess:
     - Has access to request queue of LoadBalancer.
-It's responsibility is to receive request responses returned by pods, and send a request in the queue to pods if exists any.
+Its responsibility is to receive request responses returned by pods, and send a request in the queue to pods if exists any.

 - ### Monitoring: